Close Menu

 • Specialty coffee

 This ties directly into MSC drink packages, which apply at the buffet just like they do elsewhere onboard.
+These purchased drinks are available at the buffet bar as well as additional kiosks throughout the buffet.

 Dress Code and Atmosphere